PakkuDon/pixel-art-gallery/README.md

 # Pixel Art Gallery

-Collection of pixel arts created by me.

 Hosted at https://pakkudon.github.io/pixel-art-gallery/

 ![Screenshot](./doc/screenshot.png)

 ## Made with

 Most of these pieces were created in [GIMP](https://www.gimp.org/) with a few earlier pieces created in [Lospec's Pixel Editor](https://lospec.com/pixel-editor/).
+Images are either inspired by prompts from Lospec or Pixel Dailies or from other reference images.

-The gallery itself is built using React and React Router.
+The gallery itself is built using React and TypeScript.
 CSS is also processed with [Autoprefixer](https://www.npmjs.com/package/autoprefixer) to generate vendor-specific prefixes.

 ## Development